patrickkunka/unbreak/README.md

 UnBreak
 =========

-A tiny jQuery plugin for orphan-less responsive text that converts the last space character of targetted text nodes into a non-breaking space character.
+A tiny jQuery plugin for orphan-less responsive typography that converts the last space character of targeted text nodes into a non-breaking space character.

 Use as follows: